A few years ago, I made the decision that I wanted to build my first Christmas light show.

 I found the setup a bit confusing at first, but I think that was mostly because I wanted it to work like a stage lighting console, which it is not.
 Once I got the hang of it, I found that there were tools built in to quickly and easily set up my lights inside of Vixen.

-Yes, the interface can feel a little clunky and confusing between the different windows, but if you follow the tutorials that are provided by the developers it’s not too difficult to learn.
+Yes, the interface can feel a little clunky and confusing between the different windows, but if you follow the tutorials that are provided by the developers or on our YouTube Channel, you can learn it.

 The selection of different effects is pretty vast, and as you gain an understanding

-There are not a lot of “pre-built” sequences available for Vixen, so you’re going to be rolling your own FX and building them into sequences.
+There are not a lot of “pre-built” sequences available for Vixen, so you’re going to be rolling your own FX and building them into sequences instead of buying them.

 Some folks find this to be their favorite part of making a display – I enjoy it a good deal myself.
 It does take a great deal of time, especially if you want to be particular or do complex effects.